Uribouz/badminton-matching-app/README.md

 5. Have matched history, you can see which matched you already play with which players.
 8. can add courts depends on how many players
+9. Add API servers to be able to use this website multiple device at the same time while sharing data usage
+10. Add shuffle logic when selecting players to play: see players match history and prepare a match with previously player's played matched in mind.
+    (pending task #5.)
+11. Logic when shuffle Female players should not be in the same team...

 ## Reference: